 Here is the ice cream mooncake we did last month, didn’t manage to share it here as the mid-autumn festival is over too soon.

-30 gram baking chocolate (chopped)
+- 30 grams baking chocolate (chopped)

-200 gram white baking chocolate (chopped)
+- 200 grams white baking chocolate (chopped)

-Orange Candy Color
+- Orange Candy Color

-Ice Cream, Vanilla and Chocolate flavors or any of your favorite choice
+- Ice Cream, Vanilla and Chocolate flavors or any of your favorite choice

-Butter or baking spray (for mold greasing)
+- Butter or baking spray (for mold greasing)

 Prepare Chocolate Skin

-4. Melt and temper white baking chocolate.
-Add orange candy color until it reaches the pastel orange.
+- Melt and temper white baking chocolate.
+Add orange candy color until it reaches the pastel orange.[3-Fig]

-5. Scoop a tablespoon of orange chocolate into the mold cavity.
+- Scoop a tablespoon of orange chocolate into the mold cavity.
 Swirl the mold to let the coat the chocolate around the wall of the cavity, pour out excessive chocolate back into the bowl.
 Repeat the same to the rest of the cavities.
-Let the chocolate set, repeat the coating for 2 to 3 times for a thicker shell.
+Let the chocolate set, repeat the coating 2 to 3 times for a thicker shell.
 Clean out the mess around the mold.
-Leave the balance orange chocolate in the bowl and seal it with cling wrap for later use.
+Leave the balance orange chocolate in the bowl and seal it with cling wrap for later use.[4-Fig]

 Ice Cream Filling

-8. Place a thin layer of biscuit crumbs, press firmly.
-Warm up the orange chocolate, pour onto the biscuit crumbs to seal up the ice cream in the mold.
+- Place a thin layer of biscuit crumbs, and press firmly.
+Warm up the orange chocolate, and pour it onto the biscuit crumbs to seal up the ice cream in the mold.[6-Fig]

-9. Put the mold back into the freezer for at least 24 hours before un-mold the chocolate-coated ice cream.
+- Put the mold back into the freezer for at least 24 hours before un-mold the chocolate-coated ice cream.

-Prepare all ingredients, grease mold and scoop ice creams into a piping bag.
+Prepare all ingredients, grease mold, and scoop ice creams into a piping bag.